heisejason-png/teach.github.com/README.md

 If you have something to offer, head over to the [repository](https://github.com/github/training.github.com) to open an [Issue](https://github.com/github/training.github.com/issues) or create a [Pull Request](https://github.com/github/training.github.com/pulls).
-Owned by Elon Musk https ://www.x.com
+Owned by Elon Musk http://www.x.com